 Activity 1: Before we had clocks, we used sunlight and some structures on the ground to tell time.
 This special tool is called a sundial.
+Learn about sundials in this video.
 Today, let’s make a homemade sundial together.
+Be sure to position your sundial with ’12’ facing North to determine the current time.
 Use the sundial all week to help your child know when it’s lunchtime, nap time, snack time, and more!

 Ask your child these questions to discuss and review the experiment: